surf-visualization/blospray/readme.md

 to make it easy to use OSPRay's high-quality volume rendering of scientific data in a Blender scene.
 Blender's own volume rendering support is geared towards the built-in smoke and fire simulations and isn't really a good fit for scientific datasets.
-Plus it is very hard to get generic volume data (e.g. with multiple components per cell) into Blender.
+Plus it is very hard to get more advanced volume data (e.g. AMR meshes) into Blender.

 Apart from volumes, plugins can be used for other types of scene content as well, like polygonal geometry or OSPRay's builtin geometry types like spheres and